nikhil-x-gupta/visual-ai/register/README.md

     source APP_ENV

 #### 5. Verify the content of the `json` files
-Review the output and verify that the content look complete and there is no error.
+Review the output and verify that the contents look complete and there is no error.

     envsubst < node_policy_tflite.json | jq
     envsubst < user_input_app_tflite.json | jq